 When the results of the Performance Standards are calculated, Covered California will provide Contractor with a Final Contractor Performance Standard Evaluation Report, along with an invoice, within 60 calendar days of receipt of the Performance Standards data requirements.
 Contractor shall remit payment to Covered California within 30 calendar days of receiving the Final Contractor Performance Measurement Evaluation Report and invoice.
-No penalties or credits will be assessed in 2017 - 2022.
+Covered California will calculate penalties and credits at the end of each calendar year, based on Contractor's final year-end data for each performance standard beginning with Group 1 and 2 and Covered California's final year-end data for Group 4.
+Covered California's calculations will be provided to Contractor through the Initial Contractor Performance Standard Evaluation Report, covering Groups 1, 2, and 4, which Covered California will send to Contractor for review no later than February 28th of the following calendar year.